QubesOS/qubes-doc/common-tasks/usb.md

 Otherwise, you will not be able to attach it anywhere later.
 See issue [1082] for details.

+There have been reports that when attaching a single partition, the Nautilus file manager would not see it and automatically mount it (see issue [623]).
+This problem seems to be resolved (see [this comment on issue 1072][1072-comm1]).

+If, however, the device does not appear in Nautilus, you will need to mount it manually.
+The device will show up as `/dev/xvdi` (or `/dev/xvdj` if there is already one device attached -- if two, `/dev/xvdk`, and so on).

 ### What if I removed the device before detaching it from the VM? ###